tardate/LittleArduinoProjects/Electronics101/IR/fc-51-sensor-module/README.md

-# #xxx FC-51 IR Obstacle Avoidance Sensor Module
+# #806 FC-51 IR Obstacle Avoidance Sensor Module

 Testing a common infrared obstacle avoidance sensor module, and reviewing the behaviour of the LM393-based comparator circuit when used directly or with a microcontroller (Arduino).
 Includes suggestions for practical use.